stepanskryabin/Resume/README.md

 **Management**

-Kirov Institute for Retraining and Professional Development of Agricultural Personnel - Kirov, Russia 2013* **Management
+*Kirov Institute for Retraining and Professional Development of Agricultural Personnel - Kirov, Russia 2013*

 **Checking and calibration of measuring instruments**

-*FATRIM State Educational Institution of Advanced Training "Academy of Standardization, Metrology and Certification" - St. Petersburg, Russia 2009* **Calibration of measuring instruments
+*FATRIM State Educational Institution of Advanced Training "Academy of Standardization, Metrology and Certification" - St. Petersburg, Russia 2009*

 ### Skills ###